 I am a licensed guide & knowledgeable host, well-versed in the culture, flora, fauna and history of my country.
 I will ensure you learn a great deal about the destination you're experiencing.
 I am trained in outdoor first aid, passionate about providing you with an incredible experience and will keep you well fed, housed, and watered.
 It's important to me that I run a safe and well-managed trip.
 I will make sure everything is going well behind the scenes to ensure you can relax and enjoy your trip of a lifetime.

-Introducing Gerardo Arce Hartman, our newest partner in Bolivia.
+Meet Gerardo Arce Hartman, our partner in Bolivia.
 Gery earned a Master's Degree in Andean Anthropology & is certified in Archaeological Science.
 He is a certified level 5 Mountain Climber, a paramedic, a professional auto mechanic, a professional driver and has more than 15 years organizing and leading tours in Bolivia.
 "Knowledge is such a great treasure; worthless if not shared," says Gery.
 "I love nature, culture and making new friends."
 Gery shares the same commitment to safety and comfort as everyone at Adios.
 Gery knows the roads of Bolivia like the back of his hand.
 When asked if he needed a GPS, he said, "the GPS is in my head."
-Gery has assembled a team of reliable guides & drivers and has relationships with hotels, restaurants & other services that will make your tour of Bolivia meaningful.
+Gery has assembled a team of reliable resources and has relationships with hotels, restaurants & other services that will make your tour of Bolivia meaningful.

 To contact us about services, tourist packages, rates, or for any other assistance, email: firstname.lastname@example.org